Mahantesh1729/BMI_CALCULATOR/README.md

 # BMI_CALCULATOR

 ## Welcome to the BMI CALCULATOR
-> This is the final project of CS50 Introduction To Computer Science.
+> This is my final project of CS50 Introduction To Computer Science.
 It is a flutter based Mobile Application Project where users can enter their weight and height to calculate thier Body Mass Index.
-<a href="https://youtu.be/PtID5gwT0gg">Video Demo</a>
+#### Video demo: <a href="https://youtu.be/PtID5gwT0gg">Video Demo</a>

 ## How it Works?
 > Screen 1: